ak-nugget/ak-nugget/README.md

 - 👋 Hi, I’m @ak-nugget
-- 💻 frontend dev
+- 💻 frontend dev / wordpress dev
 - 😍 interested in plants, tequila and web-stuff
-- 👨🏻‍🎓 currently studying media informatics b.sc.
-- 📫 Reach out to me on www.pixelfreiheit.de
+- ✉️ Reach out to me on www.pixelfreiheit.de
 <!--- 💞️ I’m looking to collaborate on ... -->

 <!---